 We do not do things differently just for the sake of novelty.
 We are not here for our self-gratification.
 We are here to make the DIFFERENCE for each pupil, which in turn has a wonderful impact on their families, who can now belong to a community that understand them and their children intimately, who will know that they are not alone.
 Making that change in the lives of the families as a unit is one of our keenest desires.

 Our perspective in determining how to work with a child is strictly non-textbook.
-We don’t see a child as an x diagnosis, or a y syndrome; we resist the mindset that because a child has been tagged with a defining special need, any presenting problems are symptoms of that diagnosis.
+We don’t see a child as an x diagnosis, or a y syndrome; we resist the mind-set that because a child has been tagged with a defining special need, any presenting problems are symptoms of that diagnosis.
 Special needs children respond to their particular world in any number of ways for any number of reasons, just as all of us do as children and as adults.

 We look at the whole picture when we determine what we can do or what we are doing that isn’t working.
 We continually question our own methods, and although we believe in structure and routine, we try to be child-led; we are always child-inspired.
 We consider every step, and examine all outcomes in each child’s programme.
 We want to see miraculous changes in the children and we see those changes often enough to remain enthusiastic and gratified by our work.

-We have three weekly IEPs, which allows us to change tack and modify our methods if the child is not responding as we would hope.
+We hold IEP meetings each term, which allow us to change tack and modify our methods if the child is not responding as we would hope.
 Time is of the essence in the world of a young special needs child, who simply cannot wait a whole term for staff and therapists to come together to discuss his or her progress or problems.
 IEPs are open to parents, whose input is invaluable to the staff, who take into consideration any issues in the home life when evaluating the child’s needs.
 We have an open door policy: the parent’s contribution to the IEPs is key to our ability to guide the child through a consistent transition between school and home on a daily basis, as well as to discuss any concerns about areas the parents thinks need attention.
 Together we are a team, a village, you might say, that is behind each and every pupil in the school.
 We hope that the model the children see of the adults in their lives, learning to work together in harmony, will stay with the child as a core value for the rest of their lives.